chrsrce/passwordManager/README.md

 Create an empty folder
 Download server and client folder into that folder

+Run this command in each folder : npx create-react-app

 Open terminal in server folder

 Run command : npx start